Workers Compensation Lawyer in Akron, OH

 More than 150 Fortune 500 companies now reside in the Akron / Summit County region.There are also 400 polymer-related companies, and Akron is now known as the center of the “Polymer Valley.”
 Meanwhile, Akron has not forgotten that the availability of arts and entertainment raises the quality of life, and has invested in this realm as well.

-As attorneys who fight for injured or disabled individuals and their families, we appreciate the Akron spirit of not giving in.
-Just as Akron has maximized its assets, we utilize our 150 plus years of experience, investments in technology and commitment to client satisfaction to guide clients dealing with claims for Ohio workers’ compensation and Social Security Disability.
+As attorneys who fight for Akron injured or disabled individuals and their families, we appreciate the Akron spirit of not giving in.
+Just as Akron has maximized its assets, we utilize our 150 plus years of experience, investments in technology and commitment to client satisfaction to guide clients dealing with claims for Akron workers’ compensation and Akron Social Security Disability.

 Call us at (800) 589-6611 to discuss how we can fight for you.